compayer/compayer-lib-php/README.md

 ## Getting Started

-Register your account in [Compayer](https://compayer.com) analytics and create the data source.
+Register your account in [Compayer](https://compayer.com) analytics and go onboarding.
+At the end of onboarding, the data-source will be automatically created, which will indicate the client ID and the secret key.
 In order to use the PHP SDK Library you'll need:
-* CLIENT ID (data source identifier)
+* CLIENT ID
-* SECRET KEY (data source secret API key)
+* SECRET KEY

 ## Installation